nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The battery is sufficient in providing 12 V and over 2 A to meet the robot’s needs.
 This was achieved with the original 12 V TalentCell battery as well as 2 6 V batteries.

-- The output of the battery is regulated by the DC-DC Converter and provides a constant 11.94 V to sufficiently power all components connected to it including the buck converter to the servo motors and the buck converter connected to the Jetson.
+- The output of the battery is regulated by the DC-DC Converter and provides nearly a constant 12 V to sufficiently power all components connected to it including the buck converter to the servo motors and the buck converter connected to the Jetson.

+The multimeter was used to verify the output voltage of the DC/DC regulator.
+11.94 V was sufficient for the purpose of this supply.

 ![image](https://user-images.githubusercontent.com/112428796/233485301-ef483440-b9e7-4346-90b2-16bede1f2558.png)

 - Fuses were not implemented in the final design.

 - The 6 V servos were powered via a buck converter.
 As you can see below, there is a photo of both the buck converters as well as the filtering circuits in order to filter the ripple voltage on the output.

+Before filtering:

 ![image](https://user-images.githubusercontent.com/112428796/233485511-202565f5-ed1d-4c17-b028-e54fba6b84a1.png)

+After Filtering:

 ![image](https://user-images.githubusercontent.com/112428796/233485550-aee62d63-ce5a-4c24-92ce-f285168b67c4.png)